Event | Driving the circular economy in healthcare through innovation procurement

 30 June 2021, 12:30-13:30 CEST

-Participants are also invited to register their interest in attending the second part of the event, which will be a closed forum for procurement officers, sustainability managers, as well as other invited participants.
-In this forum we will ask participants to share their challenges and best practices, and discuss opportunities for collaboration on these topics.
+Participants were also invited to register their interest in attending the second part of the event, which was a closed forum for procurement officers, sustainability managers, as well as other invited participants.
+In this forum, we asked participants to share their challenges and best practices and discuss opportunities for collaboration on these topics.

-Get participants’ input on the innovation/sustainability demands and build support for the joint statement of demand, Towards Zero Waste Operating Theatres.
+• Got participants’ input on the innovation/sustainability demands and built support for the joint statement of demand, Towards Zero Waste Operating Theatres.

-Share experiences regarding the solutions already in place and discuss how to overcome challenges to scaling them up across health systems.
+• Shared experiences regarding the solutions already in place and discussed how to overcome challenges to scaling them up across health systems.

 Webinar speakers